Updated for 2019 : Solar panel installation size will be the biggest factor in your solar panel cost.

 That said, you should explore all of your options as there can be perks and money saving discounts from both national and local companies depending on your needs and location.

-Pay for Your Equipment and Installation In Cash
+Pay for Your Solar Panels and Installation In Cash

 If you can afford to pay upfront in cash then you probably should.
 It is the easiest way to save thousands of dollars on interest, leasing fees, and all the other expenses that financing will require.